-We have been influenced by a number of projects that emphasize the importance of familiar people and places in systems that allow mutual strangers to annotate shared locations.
-Whether the result is displayed on large screens [20] or PDAs [21], they allow strangers to collaboratively create and access location-based content.
+We have been influenced by a number of projects that emphasize the importance of familiar people and places in systems by allowing mutual strangers to annotate shared locations.
+Displayed on large [22] or small [23] screens, they allow strangers to collaboratively create and access location-based content.
 Since interaction with the system can be asynchronous, it does not facilitate face-to-face interaction between strangers.
-Also interesting is the ease and spontaneity advocated by the LoveBomb, a conceptual project that encourages synchronous interaction between strangers in groups [22].
-Physical proximity of users serves as a preliminary step to further acquaintance by allowing users to anonymously express private emotions in public places.
+A conceptual project that does encourages synchronous interaction between strangers in groups is the LoveBomb [24].
+Physical proximity serves as an initial step to further acquaintance by allowing users to anonymously express private emotions in public places.